Closed Bridging Loan Guide – What is a Closed Bridging Loan?

 - What potential barriers, if any, would prevent the realisation of the plan?

-Should I Choose an Open or Closed Bridging Loan?
+Should I Choose An Open Or Closed Bridging Loan?

 We’re often asked which is the better financing option – open or closed loans?

 Right off the bat, closed bridge loans have more friendly interest rates and a higher likelihood of approval than open bridging loans.
 Therefore, if you want a less burdensome and easier short term finance option, opt for a closed loan instead of the open one.
+You should still compare bridging loans to ensure you get the best rates.

 Remember that by their nature, bridging loans are not long term solutions.
 Thus, they usually come with higher rates and shorter repayment terms (12 months maximum).